GeorgeIoak/AtticFanControl/ReadMe.md

    - I2C connections (SDA/SCL pins)

 2. **Software**: Open the `IndoorSensorClient/IndoorSensorClient.ino` sketch in the Arduino IDE.
 This is a separate sketch from the main controller.
-   - Update WiFi credentials
-   - Set the main controller's IP address
+   - In the `IndoorSensorClient` folder, copy `secrets_example.h` to a new file named `secrets.h` and add your WiFi `ssid` and `password`.
-   - Configure unique sensor ID and name
+   - In `IndoorSensorClient.ino`, configure a unique `SENSOR_ID` and `SENSOR_NAME` for the new device.
+   - The sensor will automatically try to find the main controller on your network using its mDNS name (`AtticFan.local`).
+   - (Optional) If your network has trouble with mDNS, you can update the `FALLBACK_CONTROLLER_IP` in the sketch.
-   - Upload to ESP8266
+   - Upload to the ESP8266 board for your indoor sensor.

 3. **Configuration**:
    - Sensors automatically register when they start sending data